devstream-io/devstream/docs/plugins/gitlab-ci.md

-# gitlabci-golang Plugin
+# gitlab-ci Plugin

-This plugin creates Golang GitLab CI workflow.
+This plugin creates GitLab CI workflow.

+It downloads a template of your choice, render it with provided parameters, and creates a GitLab CI file to your repo.

 ## Usage